Kelsey-Maina/movie_recommendation_system/README.md

-MovieLens Recommendation System
+MOVIELENS RECOMMENDATION SYSTEM.

-Project Overview
+PROJECT OVERVIEW.

 This project aims to develop a personalized movie recommendation system using the MovieLens dataset.
 The system is designed to enhance user satisfaction and engagement by providing tailored movie recommendations based on user ratings and preferences.

-Table of Contents
+Table of Contents.

 - Business Understanding